branwebs/NaviChat/README.md

 ngrok service:
 1. Start the program
-2. Type ngrok http 80 into the console
+2. Type "ngrok http 80" into the console
 3. Copy the forwarding address into the Webhook of DialogFlow